turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - [outer]ACTIVATION_STATE_INACTIVE : int

 - Intersects(Scene scene, Ray ray) : Entity entity, Vector position,normal, Entity humanoid_ragdoll_entity, HumanoidBone humanoid_bone, Vector position_local	-- Performns physics scene intersection for closest hit with a ray

+- PickDrag(Scene scene, Ray, ray, PickDragOperation op) -- pick and drag physics objects such as ragdolls and rigid bodies.

+#### PickDragOperation
+Tracks a physics pick drag operation.
+Use it with `phyiscs.PickDrag()` function.
+When using this object first time to PickDrag, the operation will be started and the operation will end when you call Finish() or when the object is destroyed
+- [constructor]PickDragOperation() -- creates the object
+- Finish() -- finish the operation, puts down the physics object